dao-xyz/peerbit/RELEASING.md

 The release security gate temporarily ignores only CVE-2025-71330 and CVE-2025-71329 in its two root pnpm audits.
 Neither advisory has a patched npm release yet.
-The exception is allowed only for this exact transitive chain:
+The committed pnpm graph is allowed only for this exact transitive chain:

 `@libp2p/webrtc@6.0.15 -> react-native-webrtc@124.0.7 -> react-native@0.82.1 -> @react-native/community-cli-plugin@0.82.1 -> metro@0.83.7 -> image-size@1.2.1`

+The clean packed npm consumer currently resolves the declared `@libp2p/webrtc@^6.0.15` range to `6.0.29`; its otherwise identical exact chain and its three reviewed published introducers are pinned independently.

 Before either root audit runs, the gate validates that exact committed pnpm graph.
 The packed-consumer npm audit independently accepts only its exact npm